Projective characterization of higher-order quantum transformations: Superoperator projectors

-With this, projectors acting on $\LinOp{\Hilb{}}$ form an algebra over $\mathbb{C}$ since they are closed under $(\cap,\cup)$ operations as well as scalar multiplication.
-The special projectors $\mathcal{I}$ and $\mathcal{D}$ we define above play a special role in it: one can identify $\mathcal{I}$ as the multiplicative identity or `\textbf{unit}' of the algebra of projectors since for all projectors $\Proj{}{}$
+The projectors $\mathcal{I}$ and $\mathcal{D}$ defined in Eqs. \eqref{eq:Id} and \eqref{eq:depolop} above play a special role in it: one can identify the identity superoperator $\mathcal{I}$ as the multiplicative identity or `\textbf{unit}' of the algebra of projectors since for all projectors $\Proj{}{}$,

-it is also the additive absorbant \textit{i.e.}
+it is also the additive absorbing element i.e.